 Greater Seal of Armor

-More armor makes you survive the enemy's Attack Damage.
+More armor makes you survive the enemy's physical damage.

 Greater Glyph of Scaling Magic Resist

-I prefer these over the flat ones because bot lane usually deals more attack damage rather then magic damage and the magic resist is a lot more useful mid to late game when you start to fight the enemy magic damage dealers more.
+I prefer these over the flat ones because bot lane usually deals more physical damage and the magic resist is a lot more useful mid to late game when you start to fight the enemy magic damage dealers more.
 I also have a second page with Greater Glyph of Magic Resist and it's usually worth having both if you have enough rune pages if the enemy bot lane has a lot of magic damage.

 Greater Quintessence of Movement Speed

-After the core there is a lot of optional items that you can get depending on how the game is going and the enemy team composition.
+Now when the core is finished there is a lot of optional items that you can get depending on how the game is going and the enemy team composition.

 Maw of Malmortius